-Dogs Division 8000

-Superintendent - Penny Holtmeier Top 3 Premium Pay Category 13
+Dogs Division 8000 Superintendent - Penny Holtmeier Top 3 Premium Pay Category 13

-Dogs MUST be entered by 5 P.M., June 15, 2024 at the Jefferson County Extension Office.
+Dogs MUST be entered by 5 P.M., June 13, 2025, at the Jefferson County Extension Office.
 4-H guidelines will be followed for the open class dog show.
-See health requirement in general rules.
-Top 3 in each class will receive premium and a participation ribbon will be given to all other exhibitors.
+See health requirements in general rules.
+The top 3 in each class will receive a premium and a participation ribbon will be given to all other exhibitors.